Fully-Managed Windows Cloud Servers

 1 – Where are the servers located?

 We like to choose datacentres located in the UK, the US and Western Europe because they are usually cheaper, operate with high standards and the time zone and language make them easier to deal with.
-Other locations in Asia, Australia, South Africa and Brazil are also available.

 2 – Are these virtual servers or physical servers?